phelluy/trsltx/README.md

 trsltx -i fr -o de -f test/simple.tex
 ```

+`cargo install`is the recommend method: it takes into accound bug fixes both in the parser `ltxprs`and in the translator `trsltx`.

 The translation is completed using a Large Language Model (LLM) available on the Texsynth server.
 It may contain some LaTeX errors.
 Therefore, it is essential to review and manually correct the translated code as necessary.